MECLabTUDA/Lifelong-nnUNet/nnunet_ext/documentation/change_mask_labels.md

-# Change mask labels for dataset given a mapping file
+# nnU-Net Continual Learning (CL) extension: Change mask labels for dataset given a mapping file

 This is a general description on how to change the masks of a desired dataset based on a provided mapping file using the nnU-Net extension.